 - Unpack the zip file that you downloaded.

-- Locate wp-includes and wp-admin directories and upload them to your web host, in place of the previously deleted directories.
+- Locate wp-includes and wp-admin directories and upload them to your web host in place of the previously deleted directories.

-Do not delete any files or folders in your existing wp-content directory (except for the one being overwritten by new files).
+Do not delete any files or folders in your existing wp-content directory (except for the one overwritten by new files).

-- Upload all new loose files from the root directory of the new version to your existing wordpress root directory.
+- Upload all new loose files from the root directory of the new version to your existing WordPress root directory.

-If a database upgrade is necessary at this point, WordPress will detect it and give you a link to a URL like http://website.com/wp-admin/upgrade.php.
+If a database upgrade is necessary at this point, WordPress will detect it and give you a link to a URL - http://website.com/wp-admin/upgrade.php.

-- You should replace all the old WordPress files with the new ones in root directories (such as index.php, wp-login.php and so on).
+- You should replace all the old WordPress files with the new ones in root directories (such as index.php, wp-login.php, and so on).

-- Make sure that you only copy the files from wp-content directory, rather than replacing your entire wp-content directory.
+- Make sure that you only copy the files from the wp-content directory rather than replacing your entire wp-content directory.